 Conclusion

-However, if you meet all the requirements and make the necessary commitment, you will increase your chances of becoming one.
+However, meeting all the requirements and committing will increase your chances of becoming one.

-Professorial positions are highly competitive, thus you must have the required post-doctoral experience to stand out from the crowd.
+Professorial positions are highly competitive.
+Thus, you must have the required post-doctoral experience to stand out.

 I hope you found this article helpful.
 You can also read to know what professor emeritus means.